prachi-ec/robo-mission-control-dashboard/README.md

 1. Project uses npm as package manager and expects it to be present on the system.
 2. After cloning repo, go to robot-dashboard

-        `>>cd robot-dashboard`
+        >>cd robot-dashboard

+   if you have existing node_modules or package-lock.json, then remove them:

+        >>rm -rf node_modules

+        >>rm package-lock.json

+        >>npm cache clean --force

    Now, we need to sync in the dependecies, use:

-        `>>npm install`
+        >>npm install

    If this fails, try:

-        `>>npm init`

-        `>>npm install`
+        >>npm init

+        >>npm install

-3. Run `>>npm run build`.
+4. Run `>>npm run build`.
 If all goes well, we will have a build directory which will be used to host the UI via nginx.
-4. Expecting nginx to be installed in the system.
+5. Expecting nginx to be installed in the system.
 Copy the path of the generated build directory (root/path/robo-mission-control-dashboard/robot-dashboard/build/) and assign it to the value of the server/root field in nginx.conf.

             server {